matthewnewell/matthewnewell.github.io/about.md

 1. *Client Hardware:* I prefer MacBook Air.
 When I have to use Windows, I add Cygwin for access to UNIX and the open source universe.

-2. *Development:* My text editor is 98% Sublime and 2% vim.
+2. *Development:* My text editor is Sublime with a tiny bit of vi.
 My shell is bash and I use git(hub) for configuration management.
 I process information with Ruby and Rails, blog with Octopress, and present text with Markdown as much as possible.
 I debug with pry and make things pretty with Bootstrap.
-I tinker test driven development (TDD) and JavaScript and am infatuated with d3.js.
+I tinker with test driven development (TDD) and JavaScript and am infatuated with d3.js.

 3. *Deployment:* I manage domains at NameCheap and deploy with Heroku.